A Holistic Survey of Wireless Multipath Video Streaming: Scheduling, Resilience, and Path Selection

-Forward Error Correction (FEC) \nomenclature{FEC}{Forward Error Correction} appeared to remedy the shortcoming of packet retransmission and delay constraints, especially for live video streaming.
-Such { a} technique is also applied in multicast communication and whenever retransmission is costly or impossible, for instance, in one-way communication links~\cite{huo2015tutorial}.

-FEC can be applied to circumvent packet erasures/loss by cross-packets FEC in the application or transport layer (inter-packet FEC), and/or to handle bit errors in the physical layer~\cite{zhai2004rate} (intra-packet FEC).
-In wired networks, it can have packet loss and packet truncation due to congestion.
+Forward Error Correction~(FEC) \nomenclature{FEC}{Forward Error Correction} appeared to remedy the shortcoming of packet retransmission and delay constraints, especially for live video streaming.
+FEC can be applied to circumvent packet erasures/loss by cross-packets FEC in the application or transport layer~(inter-packet FEC), and/or to handle bit errors in the physical layer~\cite{zhai2004rate}~(intra-packet FEC).
+Wireless networks can have packet loss and packet truncation due to congestion.
 Therefore, either the packets are dropped by the network routers or the receiver due to excessive delay.
-In wireless networks, besides packet loss and packet truncation, there exists also bit errors due to noisy channels.
+There { also exists} bit errors due to noisy channels.
 Next, more details about inter- and intra-packet FEC techniques are provided.

 In inter-packet FEC, redundant/parity packets are commonly generated in addition to source packets to perform cross-packet FEC, which is usually achieved by erasure codes.
 These allow the receiver to detect error packets and correct data without retransmission.
 The capability of FEC to recover the lost data depends on the added redundant symbols.
-Among the many existent erasure codes, the most commonly studied ones are Reed-Solomon (RS)\nomenclature{RS}{Reed-Solomon}~\cite{frossard2001fec}, Low-Density Generator Matrix (LDGM)~\cite{nakachi2013next}~\nomenclature{LDGM}{Low-Density Generator Matrix} and Raptor codes~\cite{shokrollahi2006raptor}.
-In our surveyed works, ADMIT~\cite{wu2016streaming}, GALTON~\cite{wu2015goodput} and FRA-JSCC~\cite{wu2013joint} utilize RS due to stringent delay constraint.
-MPEG-H part 10 defines several MMT AL-FEC algorithms, including RS codes and LDGM.
-Raptor coding is used in BEMA~\cite{wu2016bandwidth} due to low processing time and high error correction capability.
+Among the many existent erasure codes, the most commonly studied ones are Reed-Solomon~(RS)\nomenclature{RS}{Reed-Solomon}~\cite{frossard2001fec}, Low-Density Generator Matrix~(LDGM)~\cite{nakachi2013next}\nomenclature{LDGM}{Low-Density Generator Matrix}, Raptor codes~\cite{shokrollahi2006raptor}, {XOR and Random Linear CODE~(RLC)\nomenclature{RLC}{Random Linear CODE}~\cite{RLC-16}}.
+In our surveyed works, ADMIT~\cite{wu2016streaming}, GALTON~\cite{wu2015goodput} and FRA-JSCC~\cite{wu2013joint} utilize RS due to stringent delay constraint. {QUIC-FEC~\cite{michel2018adding} applies RS, XOR and RLC FEC schemes.} MPEG-H part 10 defines several MMT AL-FEC algorithms, including RS codes and LDGM.
+Raptor coding is used in BEMA~\cite{wu2016bandwidth} { and~\cite{go2019hybrid}} due to low processing time and high error correction capability.
 Such erasure codes could be applied at frame level, GoP level, or subGoP level for video protection~\cite{wu2013joint}.